 Across our Addison, Burbank, and Willowbrook clinics, we use a combination of advanced imaging and classic examination techniques to catch glaucoma early and monitor it accurately.

 - Maestro OCT Imaging: This gives us a detailed look at your optic nerve and retinal nerve fiber layer.
-I rely on OCT heavily because it shows microscopic changes long before symptoms appear.
+We rely heavily on OCT because it shows microscopic changes long before symptoms appear.

 - Humphrey Visual Field Testing: This helps us measure how glaucoma may be affecting your side vision.
 Even if your central vision seems fine, this test can uncover early changes.

-- Goldmann Applanation Tonometry (GAT): This is the gold standard for measuring eye pressure.
-Whenever accurate pressure readings are critical (glaucoma diagnosis, progression checks, or borderline cases) we use Goldmann at the slit lamp.
+- Goldmann Applanation Tonometry (GAT): The gold standard for measuring eye pressure.
+When accurate pressure readings are critical—such as during diagnosis, progression checks, or borderline cases—we use Goldmann at the slit lamp.

 -